 Tips for getting coverage for hard-to-insure cars

-If you’re struggling to get car insurance because your vehicle is considered a theft risk because it’s a collectable, or for some other reason, don’t give up.
+Don’t give up if you’re struggling to get car insurance because your vehicle is considered a theft risk because it’s a collectible or for some other reason.
 There are several things you can do to obtain a policy.

 Contact the manufacturer about cars that are easy to steal

-Kia, in mid-February 2023, said that it completed development of upgraded security software for certain models not originally equipped with immobilizers.
-The company said it has started notifying owners about the software enhancement, which it expects to make available in the next few months to owners at no cost.
+In mid-February 2023, Kia said that it completed the development of upgraded security software for specific models not originally equipped with immobilizers.
+The company said it has started notifying owners about the software enhancement, which it expects to make available to owners in the next few months at no cost.

 The company also said its offering – through local law enforcement agencies – free steering wheel locks to those who own or lease an affected model.